 • Put on a prayer list

-When we hear the term visitation ministry we think of our sick and shut-in in our church family.
-There are also new and inactive members in our church and non-members in our community that need a visitation ministry.
+When we hear the term visitation ministry we think of visiting the sick and shut-in in our church family.
+There are new and inactive members in our church and non-members in our community that could use a visitation ministry.
 There are also those members and non-members that have no family or friends that need a visitation ministry.
-Last but not least, there are those in need of prayer and encouragement to lead them to faith in Jesus Christ.
+Most importantly, there are those in need of prayer and encouragement to lead them to faith in Jesus Christ.

-Churches that are listed in our cities offer the following:
+Churches that are listed in our directory offer the following:

 • Phone Visitation